MikeCookDev/100daysofcode/README.md

 Day 67: Finally got a new computer and practiced and worked with JavaScript and Math in JavaScript.

 Day 68: Practiced more on JavaScript and building a few random generator projects.

+Day 69: Worked on a small JavaScript project using math and combining strings.